Medicare Part D FAQs

 A. There are many factors to consider when deciding which Part D plan is right for

-you, including the number of prescription drugs you take, what pharmacy you use,
+you, including the number of prescription drugs you take, which pharmacy you use,

-what type of prescription drugs you take (brand vs. generic), how healthy you are and do you have other health insurance coverage.
+what type of prescription drugs you take (brand vs. generic), how healthy you are and whether you have other health insurance coverage.

 Visit our Steps to Choosing